 The Secret of True Humility: The Spiritual Trap of Yarovam ben Nevat

-The great principle in the Torah and in the levels of the tzaddikim is, "I have set Hashem before me always."
-A person must take to heart that Hashem, whose glory fills the entire earth, watches all his deeds.
-On the verse, "The stone that the builders rejected has become the chief cornerstone," the Rebbe of Ruzhin explains a tremendous foundation: In order for a person to merit becoming a "chief cornerstone" before Hashem, he must be repulsive in his own eyes.
-The word "even" (stone) shares a root with "havanah" (understanding), and "bonim" (builders) shares a root with "binah" (understanding).
-When a person reaches the ultimate lowliness, and he is utterly repulsive in his own eyes, precisely then he becomes the chief cornerstone.
+The great principle in the Torah and in the spiritual levels of the tzaddikim is "I have set Hashem before me always."
+A person must take to heart that Hashem, whose glory fills the entire earth, watches all of his deeds.
+On the verse, "The stone that the builders despised became the chief cornerstone," the Rebbe of Ruzhin explains a tremendous foundation: In order for a person to merit becoming the "chief cornerstone" before Hashem, he must be despicable in his own eyes.
+The word "even" (stone) is related to "havanah" (understanding), and "bonim" (builders) is related to "binah" (insight).
+When a person reaches the ultimate level of lowliness, and he is utterly despicable in his own eyes, specifically then he becomes the chief cornerstone.

 The Deception in Spiritual Perfection

-The Rebbe of Ruzhin explains another deep concept: "Until one reaches the level of 'foolishness' (complete self-nullification), there is deception."
-In all the first six Sefiros (Divine emanations)—Chesed (Loving-kindness), Gevurah (Severity), Tiferes (Beauty), Netzach (Eternity), Hod (Splendor), and Yesod (Foundation)—there exists a danger of self-deception and pride.
+The Rebbe of Ruzhin explains another deep concept: "Until [the level of] folly, there is deception."
+In all of the first six Sefiros (Divine emanations)—Chesed (Loving-kindness), Gevurah (Severity), Tiferes (Harmony), Netzach (Victory), Hod (Splendor), and Yesod (Foundation)—there exists a danger of self-deception and pride.

-A person can be a man of tremendous Chesed, distributing thousands of dollars to charity and opening free-loan funds, yet fall into pride.
-He can be a mighty warrior who conquers his evil inclination, staying awake and learning for forty-eight consecutive hours, and still be mistaken about himself.
-Even in the attribute of Tiferes, when a person beautifies mitzvos in the aspect of "This is my God and I will glorify Him," or in the attribute of Netzach when he conquers the evil inclination—in all these levels, a subtle deception and pride can hide.
+A person can be a tremendous man of Chesed, distributing thousands of dollars to charity and opening free-loan funds, yet fall into pride.
+He can be a mighty warrior who conquers his evil inclination, staying awake and learning Torah for forty-eight consecutive hours, and still deceive himself.
+Even in the trait of Tiferes, when a person beautifies mitzvos in the aspect of "This is my God and I will glorify Him," or in the trait of Netzach when he is victorious over the evil inclination—in all of these levels, a subtle deception and pride can hide.

-The Holiness and Fall of Yarovam ben Nevat
+The Holiness and Downfall of Yarovam ben Nevat

-The prime example of this is Yarovam ben Nevat.
-The Gemara in Tractate Sanhedrin testifies about Yarovam that he was ultimately holy and pure, without any flaw.
-He is described as a "salmah chadashah" (new garment)—clean from any blemish.
-Yarovam was a spark from the soul of Yosef HaTzaddik, and was completely perfect in the attribute of Yesod.
+The clearest example of this is Yarovam ben Nevat.
+The Talmud in Tractate Sanhedrin testifies about Yarovam that he was ultimately holy and pure, without any blemish.
+He is described as a "new garment"—clean from any flaw.
+Yarovam was a spark from the soul of Yosef HaTzaddik, and was completely perfect in the trait of Yesod.

 However, despite his tremendous holiness, Yarovam fell into the sin of pride.
-When Hashem offered him to do teshuvah (repentance) and told him:
+When Hashem offered him the chance to do teshuvah (repentance) and said to him:

 "Repent, and I, you, and the son of Yishai (King David) will stroll together in the Garden of Eden,"